Skip to Main Content

 Key takeaway

-genAI can alleviate some of the cognitive load, but should never replace critical thinking and engagement with information.
+GenAI can alleviate some of the cognitive load, but should never replace critical thinking and engagement with information.

 Consider